 Tax changes encourage formal agreements

-For a long time, there has been a gap between what Centrelink says you can do and the tax aspects of granny flat arrangements.
+Up until July 2021 there was a gap between what Centrelink says you can do and the tax aspects of granny flat arrangements.

-However, following a review by the Board of Taxation, the Government announced in 2020 that from July 2021, where a formal written granny flat arrangement is put in place to provide accommodation for older Australians or people with disabilities, there would be a Capital Gains Tax exemption.
+However, following a review by the Board of Taxation, the government announced in 2020 that from July 2021, where a formal written granny flat arrangement is put in place to provide accommodation for older Australians or people with disabilities, there would be a Capital Gains Tax (CGT) exemption.

 The thought of a tax implication was apparently enough for some families to either avoid setting up these live-in family care arrangements or keep it informal – either of which could potentially put an older person at risk of elder abuse.

-If you are a selling a property and moving in with family then there are several Centrelink provisions which may be relevant.
+If you are a selling a property and moving in with family, then there are several Centrelink provisions that may be relevant.

-But if you sold your home, invested the money and moved in with family, then the money from the sale proceeds could have a negative impact on your entitlements.
+But if you sold your home, invested the money and moved in with family, then the money from the sale proceeds could reduce your entitlements.